atikiafaiza/Install-VirtualBox-and-Setting-Up-a-Router-and-Internal-Network/README.md

 <img src="./image/folder.jpeg" alt="Enable Virtualization" width="600">
 </div>

-# Create Virtual Machine(Host):
+#### 4.Create Virtual Machine(Host):
 Launch the VirtualBox application on your system.

 Click on "New".
-In the dialog box that appears:
-Enter the name as host.
-Be careful with the naming—do not change it later.
+In the dialog box that appears, enter the name as host.(Be careful with the naming—do not change it later.)
 VirtualBox may auto-fill some settings like the operating system and version based on the name.
 If not, set them manually:
 Type: Linux
 Version: Ubuntu (32-bit or 64-bit, depending on your ISO)